-Day One – Bus ride to Khan Hentii’s Terelj National Park, horseback riding to Mongolian nomadic family (L, D – Overnight in Ger): You will depart Ulaanbaatar and will have an approximate 2 hour bus ride to Terelj National Park.
-Upon arrival at the 2nd to last bus stop (Terelj Village), our local guide will greet you with either an ox cart or by horseback.
-From here you will begin your 3 kilometers horseback from the crossing of the Terelj River and continue northwards through an incredibly stunning mountain river valley to your first nomadic family.
+Day One – Journey North of Terelj National Park’s River by Horseback (or Ox Cart) to Your First Living Like a Local with Mountain Nomads Homestay Experiences (L, D – Overnight in Your Own Nomadic Ger): You will depart Ulaanbaatar and will have an approximate 2 hour bus ride to Terelj National Park.
+Upon arrival at the 2nd to last bus stop (first stop within the Terelj Village), our local guide will greet you with either an ox cart or horses.
+From here you will begin the 3 kilometers journey from the river crossing and continue northwards through the incredibly stunning mountain river valley to your first nomadic family.
 Upon arrival you will dismount and enter into Mr. Chuluunhuu’s Ger where you will be greeted with a hot nomadic lunch and traditional Mongolian tea.
 During your stay, Mr. Chuluunhuu ‘may’ show you the techniques of how to saddle a horse and prepare ox cart to which you will have time plenty of time to refine your skills and continue practice it yourself afterwards.
-Suggestion, this family is a good family to learn how to play some traditional Mongolian games with.
+You can learn a Mongolian traditional game called ‘Dembee’ (Mongolian version of “paper, rock, scissors – the upper finger is the winner in ‘Dembee’), which does involve the drinking of mare’s milk and most likely some singing!
+If you survive (a little joke), you will have a great dinner and stay overnight at families’ extra Ger.
 Nights in the Park are amazing, before retiring to your ger for evening, it’s a great opportunity to just enjoy a bit of star gazing and take in the fresh air – which is always great for a deep and relaxing sleep.

-Day Three – Horseback riding to next nomadic family (B, L, D – Overnight in Ger): After your breakfast, you will begin the 23 kilometer horseback riding trip through forested landscapes over to an open and picturesque green plain where Ms. Amarjargal’s family will prepare and serve you with a much deserved hot nomadic lunch and tea.
-Ms. Amarjargal, a locally well known and talented local nomadic seamstress (she sews traditional garments for the local nomads), she ‘may’ teach you how to tie a bridle as well as how to make Mongolian patterns for traditional garments which will be followed by a wonderfully hot nomadic dinner and traditional tea with the family.
+Day Three – Journey by Horseback to Learn the Art of Traditional Sewing and Immerse Yourself into Nomadic Lifestyle with an Amazing Mountain River Valley Backdrop (B, L, D – Overnight in Your Own Nomadic Ger): After your breakfast, you will begin the 23 kilometer horseback riding journey through forested landscapes across the picturesque green plain to a mountainous river basin valley.
+Upon arrival at Ms. Amarjargal’s family, they will prepare and serve you with a much deserved hot nomadic lunch and tea.
+Ms. Amarjargal, a locally well known and talented local nomadic seamstress (she sews traditional garments for the local nomads), she will teach you how to tie a bridle as well as how to make Mongolian patterns for traditional garments which will be followed by a wonderfully hot nomadic dinner and traditional tea with the family.

-Day Six – Learn the skills of steering an ox cart before return to Ulaanbaatar City (B, L): After breakfast, Mr. Enhee, will teach you how to steer an ox cart and you can refine your skills with him around the area.
-Before you begin your 1 kilometer ox cart or horseback ride trip back to Terelj National Park (Bus back to UB), the family is going to prepare and serve you with a farewell lunch – you last taste of nomadic lifestyle, enjoy!
+Day Six – Master an Ox and Take it for a Drive!
+(B, L): After breakfast, Mr. Zorig, will teach you how to steer an ox cart and you can refine your skills with him around the area.
+Before you begin your 10 kilometer ox cart or horseback journey back to Terelj National Park (Bus back to UB), the family will prepare and serve you with a farewell lunch – you last taste of nomadic lifestyle, so please do enjoy!